 Queens discussion group for autistic (and autistic-like1) adults

-: Topic-focussed discussion: Conflict resolution, part 1.
+: Discussion with topic: To be announced.
 (See meeting details, find chatroom link, and RSVP here.)

 If you are planning to attend any of these chat meetings, please RSVP on the relevant Meetup.com page.